altruios/namshubettulpa/public/namshubettuple/interludes-2.md

 ~There was a pause when he finally reached the creature's mouth.~ ~It was about the size of a house~
-~Another - smaller mouth pustuled out next to the eye.~ "You've made your bargain - Why have you tried to make another."
+~Another - smaller mouth pustuled out next to the eye.~ "NULL::You've made your bargain - Why have you tried to make another."
 *Robert blinked*
-"What?"
+"RG::What?"
-"You were mine, but you have poisoned yourself to me."
+"NULL::You were mine, but you have poisoned yourself to me."
-"I was yours?"
+"RG::I was yours?"
-"My food."
+"NULL::My food."
 ~Robert took two breaths to think.~
-"Does that mean you aren't going to eat me?"
+"RG::Does that mean you aren't going to eat me?"
-"I can not, to your detriment"
+"NULL::I can not, to your detriment"
-"my detriment"
+"RG::my detriment"
-"If I do not eat you, something else will."
+"NULL::If I do not eat you, something else will."
 *Robert shrugged.*
-"If I'm eaten I'm eaten, what's it matter by who."
+"RG::If I'm eaten I'm eaten, what's it matter by who."
-"You do not understand.
+"NULL::You do not understand.
 I eat only the surface - the uniqueness, not you.
 This is mutually beneficial."
-"How?
+"RG::How?
 I'm dead aren't I."
-"I receive the nutrients I need - and unfettered access to that food source.
+"NULL::I receive the nutrients I need - and unfettered access to that food source.
 In exchange I act as a recorder of lives sworn to feed me, collecting nutrients as you grow.
 When I eat you, whats left behind is happy - at peace. for as long as humanity lives."
 ~Robert had doubts - was he actually out of the link.~ ~He tried to stretch his mind in a direction to follow down a path in the link...~ ~nothing.~
-"I also shield against others - they have taken root elsewhere, but here...
+"NULL::I also shield against others - they have taken root elsewhere, but here...
 Here is mine."
 ~Robert said nothing.~
 *The creature pulled him closer.*
-"so shall you fix it."
+"NULL::so shall you fix it."
 ~Robert struggled weakly against the tongue~
-"Why me?"
+"RG::Why me?"
-"I can not touch it, it is in you deep: which is why I have not eaten you."
+"NULL::I can not touch it, it is in you deep: which is why I have not eaten you."
-"And if I say no?"
+"RG::And if I say no?"
-"To the void with you."
+"NULL::To the void with you."
 'The void is a mystery'
 ~He contemplated~
-"And if i say yes?"
+"RG::And if i say yes?"
-*The tongue brought him up to the thing's eye*
-"The infection spreads quickly.
+*The tongue brought him up to the thing's eye* "NULL::The infection spreads quickly.
 Look."
 ~And he did.~
 ~Through the whipping tongues he saw the link as he never had.~